• Equus-Soma

 • ECVM - Equine Complex Vertebral Malformation

-ECVM is the acronym recently assigned to a developmental anamoly affecting the skeletal bones and musculature at the base of the horse's neck, specifically the sixth and seventh cervical vertebrae (C6 & C7), the 1st and 2nd sternal ribs and associated soft tissue structures.
+ECVM is the acronym recently assigned (May-Davis, 2023) to a developmental anomaly affecting the cervical vertebrae and musculature at the base of the horse's neck, specifically the sixth and seventh cervical vertebrae (C6 & C7), the 1st and 2nd sternal ribs and associated soft tissue structures.

-• My introduction to this anomaly dates back to 2016 when I uncovered the partial skeleton of a 3 year-old Thoroughbred mare who had the malformation of C6 and C7.
-Since then, we have accumulated bones from approximately 50 horses of different breeds and ages and discovered many variations of ECVM.
-Our ECVM collection in the Learning Center is at a dozen horses at the time of this writing and includes several Thoroughbreds, a Friesian, a Warmblood, Draught, a Quarter Horse and 2 Appaloosas plus a few of undetermined breeding.
+• Our introduction to this anomaly dates back to 2016 with the recovery of a partial skeleton of a 3 year-old Thoroughbred mare who had the malformation of C6 and C7.
+Since then, we have accumulated skeletons from over 50 horses of different breeds and ages.
+At the time of this writing 24 of these skeletons had ECVM and each one is morphologically different from the next.
+Our collection includes several Thoroughbreds, a Friesian, various Warmbloods, a Draught, a few Quarter Horses and 2 Appaloosas plus a few of undetermined breeding.

 Below you will find a summary of what textbooks describe as normal cervical morphology.
-The description of what constitutes ECVM along with representative photos of bones from the Learning Center collection can be found here.
+The description of what constitutes ECVM relative to C6 can be found here.

 • Cervical Morphology - Overview